Kalikoze/be_resources/module2/lessons/week_1_solo_kickoff.md

 As of Feb 2019, the project is [Laugh Tracks](/module2/projects/laugh_tracks) to encourage some fun.

+Let students know that they are welcome to change the subject material of the project if they choose, but similar CRUD functionality and database statistics are required to be included in some form.

 Since the project launches on Day 1 of the module, before students have learned very much about web development yet, we need to guide their first few days of
 development: